emmaewade/pangenome-workflow/README.md

 A few example commands are available in *workflow/testing-commands.sh* for practice.

 ## Output
-After the workflow parses taxonomies (if necessary), download GBFF files, processes GFF and FASTA files, and runs ABySS and Roary, a number of files and directories will be created in the output directory results/*outname*.
+After the workflow parses taxonomies (if necessary), downloads GBFF files, processes GFF and FASTA files, and runs ABySS and Roary, a number of files and directories will be created in the output directory results/*outname*.

 - *abyss_fac_output.txt* : output of abyss-fac analysis on FASTA files
 - *gbff-downloads* : folder of downloaded gbff files